AdobeDocs/audience-manager.en/help/using/api/dcs-intro/dcs-api-reference/dcs-error-codes.md

   <tr>
    <td colname="col1"> <p>302 </p> </td>
    <td colname="col2"> <p>Unauthorized customer id <span class="varname"> ID</span> </p> </td>
    <td colname="col3"> <p>Returned when the customer ID data source is not owned by the current Organization ID.
-If you do not know or have your Organization ID, see the "Administration Page" section in <a href="https://marketing.adobe.com/resources/help/en_US/mcloud/?f=admin_getting_started.html" format="https" scope="external"> Experience Cloud Administration</a> for information about how to find it. </p> </td>
+If you do not know or have your Organization ID, see the "Find your Organization ID" section in <a href="https://experiencecloud.adobe.com/resources/help/en_US/mcloud/organizations.html" format="https" scope="external"> Organizations and Account Linking</a> for information about how to find it. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>303 </p> </td>